SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 This is a 5 step process:

 1. Perform any pre-requisites to run Kubernetes in your target enviroment.
-This can be things like create GCP project, install miniKube, etc.
+This can be things like create GCP project, install Minikube, etc.

-  Note: the minimum requirements for deploying the Solace VMR are 2 CPUs and 4 GB RAM available to the Kubernetes node.
+    * The minimum requirements for the Solace VMR small size deployment are 2 CPUs and 8 GB RAM available to the Kubernetes node.

-2. Go to the Solace Developer portal and request a Solace Community edition VMR.
+2. Use the button below to go to the Solace Developer portal and request a Solace Community edition VMR.
 This process will return an email with a Download link.
-Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" hyperlink.
-This link is of the form "http<nolink>://em.solace.com ?" will be needed in the following section.
+Download the Solace VMR image.

 <a href="http://dev.solace.com/downloads/download_vmr-ce-docker" target="_blank">
     <img src="https://raw.githubusercontent.com/SolaceProducts/solace-kubernetes-quickstart/68545/images/register.png"/>